Unit VII. Presence

 It is embodied being, the actual individuation of your soul, the personal

 experience of beingness.
-He makes a distinction between personal
+He makes a distinction between personal essence

-the essential self takes when it comes into a body.
-The essential
+takes when it comes into a body.
+The essential self can be found

-self can be found in the Hara, and this is what Almaas calls presence.
+in the Hara, and this is what Almaas calls presence.
+However,

-take up that process later on.
+up that process later on.

 Chogyal Namkhai Norbu (1996) is a Dzogchen (Buddhist) teacher.